kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 Evidences are reported as compliant if Kosli determines them as compliant (e.g. analyzing JUnit or Snyk test results).
 For generic evidences you can implement your own mechanism to determine compliancy status and use `--compliant=false` in your evidence reporting command, if you want to send an evidence as non-compliant.

-There is a number of types of evidences with a dedicated support:
+There are a number of types of evidences with dedicated support:
 * [bitbucket](client_reference/kosli_pipeline_artifact_report_evidence_bitbucket-pullrequest/) and [github](/client_reference/kosli_pipeline_artifact_report_evidence_github-pullrequest/) pull request - verify and report if a pull request exists for a commit used to build your artifact
-* [junit](/client_reference/kosli_pipeline_artifact_report_evidence_junit/) - report the result of your unit test (requires results as JSON in JUnit format)
+* [junit](/client_reference/kosli_pipeline_artifact_report_evidence_junit/) - report the result of your unit test (requires results as XML in JUnit format)
 * [snyk](/client_reference/kosli_pipeline_artifact_report_evidence_snyk/) - report Snyk vulnerability scan